eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When the RuntimeFacade gets a requests to create a workload, the RuntimeFacade shall:
 * start the WorkloadControlLoop waiting for WorkloadCommands
-* create a new ControlInterface instance for the new workload
+* create a new ControlInterface instance for the new workload if the workload has access rules configured
 * request the create of the workload by sending a create command to the WorkloadControlLoop
 * return a new workload object containing a WorkloadCommandSender to communicate with the WorkloadControlLoop